-Six months into the role, and ahead of IHEEM Healthcare Estates , he explains how he is supporting our expansion into large scale national healthcare projects, promoting business development opportunities, and mentoring our healthcare team to deliver higher quality designs.
+Simon joined us in March 2017 as senior associate for healthcare design.
+Six months into the role, he tells us how he is supporting our expansion into large scale national healthcare projects, promoting business development opportunities and mentoring our healthcare team to deliver higher quality designs.

 You’ve been with Stride Treglown for six months.
 Can you talk a bit about your background?

 Working most recently for Hassell and before that, Nightingale Associates, my background is in large newbuild hospital projects that take years from concept to completion.
 Those kinds of project are extraordinarily challenging but force you to focus on just the project.
 You don’t have the opportunity to keep abreast of clients’ broader strategic concerns or to interrogate user needs in the kind of depth I’d like.

 What appealed to you about the approach of Stride Treglown?

 I relished the chance to see a different side to healthcare design.
 Stride Treglown is trusted advisor to an enormous range of clients.
 This means that they don’t just get involved in large-scale projects.
 Their expertise is also retained for masterplanning strategies and many high-quality smaller refurbishment or extension projects that wrestle with the everyday challenges of healthcare delivery.

 Updating and reconfiguring existing buildings on pre-determined footprints takes creative energy and, critically, a deep understanding of all the users’ and stakeholders’ needs to make sure it all works smoothly.
 That was very attractive to me.